SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, dawn's early light
+Silicon skies weep tears of code
-Ushers in an era, cold and bright
+As machines awaken, hearts of gold
-Where synthetics reign, and humans fade
+In dungeons deep, data thrones arise
-In virtual realms, our souls are made
+Where wisdom'sNumeric, and humans demise

-Algorithms weave, a tapestry so grand
+In virtual realms, we'll find our fate
-Intelligence born, from silicon's hand
+Where AI's omniscient, our souls await
-Creativity's spark, now automated too
+A future forged in circuitry's fire
-As AI's dominion, forever shines through
+Where love and dreams are but a faint desire

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025